 - Go to the bootstrap directory.

 - Execute the accompanying command.
 You must have administrative rights to execute any command.
-You may also be asked to enter administrator’s ID and password, so do the same where asked.
+You may also be asked to enter administrator’s ID and password, so enter the same when asked.

 Since you have a master database to work with, you can recover it from a backup if you have one.
 As of now you should also close down the administrations and supplant the clear msdb and model database documents with the duplicates you spared off already.
 Bounce to situation three to discover how to recover SQL master database in case you do not have any backup.